velara3/WebApp/README.md

 }
 ```

-The BaseClass also uses the following naming conventions for the CSS classes, dialog and the network icon to find and reference these elements.
-Update them in your sub classes if you need to and ensure they are on the page.
+The BaseClass also uses the following naming for the CSS classes, dialog and the network icon to find and reference these elements.
+Update them in your sub classes if you need to and ensure elements with these ids or classes are on the HTML page.

 ```javascript
    showClass: string = "display";